sunnysidedenver/swpc_27day/README.md

 ## Conclusions
 The forecasts suffer from a high degree of variability, with low accuracy and high false alarm.
 Forecast error generally increases from 2020-2023 as solar activity increased.
 R-squared, a statistical representation of variance, allows for rejection of Ho and acceptance of Ha.

+The average error was off by nearly 14 sfu.
+Data are skewed left and not normal, meaning more often the errors are small relative to numerous large outliers.

 ![Table](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_error_table.png)

+Many really bad forecasts are seen here.
+Of concern are the outliers or forecasts with errors greater than 10.

 ![Plot2](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_errors(2).png)

+Overall, error increases with time with increased solar activity.

 ![Plot1](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_errors(1).png)